Fluffernuttersandwich/Better7D2DbyFNS/README.md

 If you delete this whole ModList, or disable it in parts, you will need to start a new save/world.

-Trying to play a heavily modded save/world, after removing big mods will cause you errors... just start a new world/save!
+Trying to play a heavily modded save/world in any game, after removing big mods will cause you errors... just start a new world/save!

 ---